 It’s been a while since I made a good meatza, so I decided it was about time to bring it out again.
 I love how simple it is to make and seriously, meat crust?
 Yes, please.
 This time around though, I decided to switch it up and go for a Mexican meatza.
 By the way, have you ever seen my original meatza post?
 It’s from the very early days of my blog (not that my blog is that old though) when I was still using way too small of pictures.
 I guess it’s kinda neat to reflect where I was then to where I am now.
 Funny too.

 I highly suggest the runny poached egg on top.
 It makes this meatza extra special.
 Plus, an egg on top of anything makes it that much better.
 I also believe that about avocado and bacon.
 Those three foods take any meal to the next level of awesomeness.
 Am I right?

 Feel free to double this recipe and make it in a 9×11 or 9×13 pan as well.
 I sometimes make a double batch of meatza, but I only had one pound of ground meat this time around.
 Work with what you’ve got!

-- 1 lb dark meat ground turkey (or other ground meat)
+- 1 lb dark meat ground turkey (or ground beef)

 - 1 egg, preferably pasture-raised